bbonugba/Recipe.com/README.md

 This is our first project which inculcates most of what we've learned as we come to the end of FrontEndDev.
-Beginning from basic HTML to the use of Modala, Collapsibles, Parallax, Cards, Sliders and JS fxns are all merged into this project.
+Beginning from basic HTML to the use of Modals, Collapsibles, Parallax, Cards, Sliders and JS fxns are all merged into this project.
 I had fun doing this!
 WebDev certainly rocks!